-On July 13, 1990 the Chairman and Rank ing Minority Members of the House an Senate Committees on Veterans' Affair asked OTA to review the "Report to the Secretary of the Department of Veteran Affairs on the Association Between Adver-Health Effects and Exposure to Agen Orange," submitted by Special Assistant Ac miral E.R.
-Zumwalt, Jr. The report is n viewed in this OTA Background Paper.
+On July 13, 1990 the Chairman and Ranking Minority Members of the House and Senate Committees on Veterans' Affairs asked OTA to review the "Report to the Secretary of the Department of Veterars Affairs on the Association Between Adverse Health Effects and Exposure to Agent Orange," submitted by Special Assistant Admiral E.R.
+Zumwalt.
+Jr. The report is reviewed in this OTA Background Paper.

-Admiral Zumwait's report gives a brie history of Agent Orange use in Vietnam mentions early health studies related to phenoxy herbicides, reviews the history of compensation for Agent Orange-relate health effects; discusses the work of th compensation for Agent Orange-relate health effects: discusses the work of the De partment of Veterans Affairs (VA) Advisor Committee on Environmental Hazards, dis cusses various aspects of the Centers for Disease Control (CDC) validation study, an gives brief mention to some conclusions the Selected Cancers Study; discusses som findings of the Air Porce Ranch Han Study, mentions some other studies of phenoxy herbicide exposure; and makes rec ommendations to the Secretary of Veteran Affairs for compensating Vietnam veteran for health conditions he believes are relate to Agent Orange.
+Admiral Zumwait's report gives a brief history of Agent Orange use in Vietnam: mentions early health studies related to phenoxy herbicides; reviews the history of compensation for Agent Orange-related health effects; discusses the work of the compensation for Agent Orange-related health effects; discusses the work of the Department of Veterans Affairs (VA) Advisors Committee on Environmental Hazards; discusses various aspects of the Centers for Disease Control (CDC) validation study, and gives brief mention to some conclusions of the Selected Cancers Study; discusses some findings of the Air Force Ranch Hand Study; mentions some other studies of phenoxy herbicide exposure; and makes recommendations to the Secretary of Veterans Affairs for compensating Vietnam veterans for health conditions he believes are related to Agent Orange.

-The report takes more the form of a logbrief than of a scientific review of evidence it makes an argument for finding tha Agent Orange is responsible for a wid discredit the VA Advisory Committee on Environmental Hazards and various Government researchers.
+The report takes more the form of a legal brief than of a scientific review of evidence: it makes an argument for finding that Agent Orange- is responsible for a wide range of health problems among Vietnam veterans.
+The argument depends in large part on Admiral Zumwalt's attempting to discredit the VA Advisory Committee on Environmental Hazards and various Government researchers.

 This Background Paper concentrates on questions of substance, particularly those areas in which OTA has been involved.
 Most prominently, this includes the CDC validation study and the military records research leading up to it.
 OTA's involvement stems from its mandated responsibility (in Public Laws 96-151 and 97-72) for reviewing study protocols and monitoring the conduct of studies of Agent Orange and the Vietnam Experience.
-OTA has also followed the progress of the Ranch Hand Study and reviewed the major reports from that study, as well as a large number of other Government and private sector studies relating to the Agent Orange question, for the Veterans' Affairs Committees of Congress, OTA staff have been less involved with some of the topics covered by Admiral Zumwait, e.g., the workings of the VA Environmental Hazards Committee, and no comments on those areas are offered.
+OTA has also followed the progress of the Ranch Hand Study and reviewed the major reports from that study, as well as a large number of other Government and private sector studies relating to the Agent Orange question, for the Veterans' Affairs Committees of Congress.
+OTA staff have been less involved with some of the topics covered by Admiral Zumwalt, e.g., the workings of the VA Environmental Hazards Committee, and no comments on those areas are offered.

-CDC STUDIES
+CEC STUDIES

 Admiral Zumwalt's characterization of the CDC studies contains many misstatements of fact.
-His analysis of the overall picture, suggesting serious wrongdoing by CDC, is built on much of this incorrect information.
-OTA was part of the process that led to canceling the Agent Orange study, and had reviewed progress along the way toward that decision.
-CDC provided OTA with interim reports at various points during the process, particularly when CDC proposed significant changes in study design: OTA commented on and approved or disapproved those changes, consistent with its statutory mandate.
-Most of Admiral Zumwalt's discussion concerns the "validation study," followed by a short discussion of the Selected Cancers
+His analysis of the overall picture. suggesting serious wrongdoing by CDC, is built on much of this incorrect information.
+OTA was part of the process that led to canceling the Agent Orange study, and had, reviewed-progress along the way toward that decision.
+CDC provided OTA with interim reports at various points during the process, particularly when CDC proposed significant changes in study design; OTA commented on and approved or disapproved those changes, consistent with its statutory mandate.
+Most of Admiral Zumwalt's discussion concerns the "validation study," followed by a short discussion of the Selected Cancers Study.

-Admiral Zumwalt states that, based on Congressional testimony, "the design, implementation and conclusions of the CDC (validation) study were so fil conceived as to suggest that political pressures once again interfered with the kind of professional, unbiased review Congress had sought to obtain."
+Admiral Zumwalt states that, based on Congressional testimony, "the design, implementation and conclusions of the CDC (validation) study were so ill conceived as to suggest that political pressures once again interfered with the kind of professional, unbiased review Congress had sought to obtain."